cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 1. Search for "Health Log Analytics"
 1. Press the **Install** Button

    > NOTE: Please note that HLA installation process is automatically scheduled in the backround and provisioned by Operations over the course of several days.

 ## Check HLA Installaton Status

 1. Login to your NOW Instance as Administrator
 1. Navigate to **Health Log Analytics > Data Input > Data Inputs **
-1. If you notice an red error banner stating that `Provisioning must completed` check again later.
+1. If you notice an red error banner stating that `Provisioning must completed`, please check again later.

    > NOTE: To get a better understanding of the HLA installation process please read  [KB0998946](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0998946)